clairebowling/projects/README.md

 Compute the average from a file and write this value to an output file.

 ### [BarberShop](BarberShop.cpp) :barber:
-Using multiprogramming to solve the classic sleeoing barber problem.
+Use multithread programming to solve the classic sleeoing barber problem.

 ### [DivideAndConquerMap](DivideAndConquerMap.cpp) :world_map:
 Use a divide and conquer algorithm to find convex hull of points on a map.

 ### [GrayCodeTowersOfHanoi](GrayCodeTowersOfHanoi.cpp) :trophy:
-Solve the Towers of Hanoi using Gray Code.
+Gray Code solution to the Towers of Hanoi.

 ### [HeapSort](HeapSort.cpp) :open_file_folder:
 Sorting method for heap data structure.